chuofan123/QuartzySearchGUI/README.md

     python search_inventory_gui.py
     ```
 5. The application window should open, and it will ask you to select your lab's Excel inventory file.

-## Notes

-*   This application reads your inventory file; it does not modify it.
-*   You need your own exported `.xlsx` or `.xls` inventory file to use this tool.

-*(Optional: Add sections for Contributing, Bug Reports, License)*